This hearty and flavorful Leftover Turkey Stew with Butternut Squash recipe is a great way to use turkey remaining after a holiday feast!

 Notes

-- You can use store bought chicken or turkey stock if needed.
+- Stock: You can use store bought chicken or turkey stock if needed.
 But if you have the leftover turkey carcass too, making your own stock is a great idea.
 You can follow the tips for making turkey stock in the article above the recipe, or see my method for making chicken stock here — the same process applies with turkey.

 - Vary the vegetables based on what you have on hand.
 The recipe as presented is based on squash and other veggies that need to be cooked.
 If you have leftover cooked vegetables you would like to use, add them with about 10 minutes cooking time remaining.
 That will be just enough to heat them without getting too soft.